Hiranya Herath: Career

 She was one of the first community leaders to respond at the landslide in Walapane (on 1 December 2019) leading the recovery effort and supporting the affected people.

-Hiranya Herath was one of the first members of the UNP to publicly support an alliance lead by Hon.
+Hiranya Herath was one of the first members of the UNP to publicly support an alliance led by Hon.
 Sajith Premadasa at the 2020 general elections following a UNP Central Committee decision to contest the election through an alliance.

-She contested in the 2020 Sri Lankan parliamentary election from the Nuwara Eliya electoral district representing Samagi Jana Balawegaya and received 4th place.
-Days before the parliamentary election the working committee of the United National Party (UNP) suspended the memberships of 115 UNP members including that of Hiranya Herath.
-She has since filed a lawsuit against the working committee decision.